abhi12ravi/PythonClock/README.md

 3. Then Run the file a1_gui.py.
 4. Have fun!

-NOTE: Make sure you run the filr on Python 3.x version.
+NOTE: Make sure you run the file on Python 3.x version.